Nvidia: DGX

+Robotics

+In 2020, Nvidia unveiled "Omniverse", a virtual environment designed for engineers.
+Nvidia also open-sourced Isaac Sim, which makes use of this Omniverse to train robots through simulations that mimic the physics of the robots and the real world.

+In 2024, Huang oriented Nvidia's focus towards humanoid robots and self-driving cars, which he expects to gain widespread adoption.

+In 2025, Nvidia announced Isaac GR00T N1, an open-source foundation model "designed to expedite the development and capabilities of humanoid robots".
+Neura Robotics, 1X Technologies and Vention are among the first companies to use the model.

 Inception Program

 Nvidia's Inception Program was created to support startups making exceptional advances in the fields of artificial intelligence and data science.
 Award winners are announced at Nvidia's GTC Conference.
+In May 2017, the program had 1,300 companies.
 As of March 2018, there were 2,800 startups in the Inception Program.
-As of August 2021, Nvidia Inception has surpassed 8,500 members in 90 countries, with cumulative funding of $60 billion (USD).
+As of August 2021, the program has over 8,500 members in 90 countries, with cumulative funding of US$60 billion.